oknate/gutenberg-best-practices/training/07-rich-text-formats.md

 Now all that is left is adding a proper icon and a title to the `RichTextToolbarButton` and passing the `isActive` value to the `isActive` prop and we are done.

+Makesure to add `"rich-text-formats": "./includes/text-formats/index.js"` in your theme's package.json.

 ## Next steps

 1. Take a look at a more complex rich text format like the "text-color" format from core: [Text Color Rich Text Format](https://github.com/WordPress/gutenberg/blob/trunk/packages/format-library/src/text-color/index.js)